yukingx/nnarch.github.io/index.md

 # Importance Notification
-### Starting in September 2024, I began my research as an Assistant Professor at Sungshin Women's University.
+<p align="justify"> Starting in September 2024, I began my research as an Assistant Professor at Sungshin Women's University.
 A new website for SAIL(Scalable Artificial Intelligence Lab) will be launched soon.
-Please contact me at yhmoon_@_sungshin_ac_kr.
+Please contact me at yhmoon_@_sungshin_ac_kr. </p>

 <!---
 ## Deep Neural Optimization Lab